raspberrypilearning/the-all-seeing-pi/worksheet2.md

 If you just want a fun photo booth to take and save pictures, you could stop there.
 Alternatively, why not go one step further and make your All Seeing Pi tweet the photo that was taken.

 1. You will need to set up a Twitter account and create an app for your All Seeing Pi.
-Follow steps 1-4 on the [Getting started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/worksheet/) resource in a separate file and check that you can send a text tweet from Python.
+Follow steps 1-4 on the [Getting started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/worksheet/) resource in a separate file and check that you can successfully send a text tweet from Python.

-1. Save a copy of the `auth.py` file containing your Twitter API keys (which created during the "Getting started" tutorial) inside your `/home/pi/allseeingpi` folder.
+1. Save a copy of the `auth.py` file containing your Twitter API keys (which you created during the "Getting started" tutorial) inside your `/home/pi/allseeingpi` folder.

 1. Go back to your `allseeingpi.py` file and after the other import statements, import Twython: